-The directors of GPM do not hold any directorship positions within the scope of MIFIDPRU 8.3.1R(2).
+The directors of MIL do not hold any directorship positions which would be within scope of MIFIDPRU 8.3.1R(2).

 Man Group has a Global Conflicts of Interest Policy (the "Conflicts Policy") which outlines circumstances which constitute or may give rise to a conflict of interest and the procedures to be followed and the measures to be adopted in order to manage such conflicts.
-The Management Body of GPM are required to comply with the Group's Conflicts Policy to prevent and manage any potential and actual conflicts should they arise.
+The directors of MIL and the Members of AHL are required to comply with Man Group's Conflicts Policy to prevent and manage any potential and actual conflicts should they arise.